robintrayler/collagen_demineralization/manuscript.md

 # Introduction {#sec:introduction}

 Extracting bone collagen for stable isotope analysis is one of the most common methods for infering ecological information from modern and fossil animals [@clementz2012].
-Removing the mineral component of bone is usually acomplised via reaction with dilute hydrochloric acid (HCl), although there is considerable variation in both the acid concentration and reaction time [@ambrose1990; @pestle2010].
+Removing the mineral component of bone is usually acomplised via reaction with dilute hydrochloric acid (HCl), although therlink-citationse is considerable variation in both the acid concentration and reaction time [@ambrose1990; @pestle2010].

 # Background {#sec:background}

 # Methods {#sec:methods}

 ## Sample Collection {#sec:methods_collection}